 "Time at which you go to sleep or wake up could be sending you a warning message you shouldn’t ignore," an article on Wikr.com noted.
-And New York Magazine reported that our obsession with sleeping through the night is actually a modern phenomenon which began in the 1800s, so don't freak out if you wake up when you think you should be asleep.
+And New York Magazine reported that our obsession with sleeping through the night is actually a modern phenomenon that began in the 1800s, so don't freak out if you wake up when you think you should be asleep.
 The magazine noted that historian Roger Ekirch examined how the traditional pattern for nighttime sleep was to do it in two shifts of “segmented sleep.”

 "These two sleeps — sometimes called first and second sleep, sometimes 'dead sleep' and 'morning sleep' — bridged an interval of 'quiet wakefulness' that lasted an hour or more," Benjamin Reiss explained in New York Magazine.
 "During the period of nighttime wakefulness, Ekirch showed, different cultures elaborated rituals — of prayer, lovemaking, dream interpretation, or security checks — and while the rituals varied, the pattern itself was so pervasive as to suggest an evolutionary basis that somehow became disrupted in the modern West."